SubinQKim/SubinQKim/README.md

 ### Hi there 👋

+I love computer science and have gained a passion for both the functionality and practicality of software development.
+This passion has led to my interest in back-end web development!

 <!--
 **SubinQKim/SubinQKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.